-One possibility is to use an adaptive stepsize rule, whereby, roughly speaking, the stepsize is reduced (or increased) when the progress of the where γ is a constant that is nearly equal 1 (the second derivatives may also be approximated by gradient difference approximations).
-However, in least squares training problems, this type of scaling is inconvenient because of the additive form of f as a sum of a large number of component functions:
+The difficulty with stepsize selection may also be addressed with diagonal scaling, i.e., using a stepsize γ_j^k that is different for each of the components y_j of y.
+Second derivatives can be very useful for this purpose.
+A time-honored method in generic nonlinear programming problems of unconstrained minimization of a function f, is to use diagonal scaling with stepsizes where γ is a constant that is nearly equal 1 (the second derivatives may also be approximated by gradient difference approximations).
+However, in least squares training problems [cf. Eq.
+(3.6)], this type of scaling is inconvenient because of the additive form of f as a sum of a large number of component functions: